What is Betterbird?

 If you like Thunderbird but are discouraged by too many bugs, then give Betterbird a try.
 It is 100% compatible with Thunderbird's ESR version.
 You can install the same dot release of Thunderbird in parallel and switch between Betterbird and Thunderbird on the same profile without problems and without needing the -allow-downgrade command line switch.

-Why do you only ship Windows 64bit binaries?
+Why do you only ship Windows (and Linux) 64bit binaries?

 In which languages will Betterbird ship?